Foxyball/birthday-reminder/README.md

 AdminLte
 https://adminlte.io/

+# To Do
-check.php > You need to create a cronjob for 24h that checks if there are any birthdays today and if true > send an email.
+.htaccess > replace with your domain if there are any missing libraries > download https://adminlte.io/ check.php > You need to create a cronjob for 24h that checks if there are any birthdays today and if true > send an email.

 # Preview